ibm-cloud-docs/vmwaresolutions/services/juniper_overview.md

 {{site.data.keyword.attribute-definition-list}}

-# Juniper vSRX on IBM Cloud overview
+# Juniper vSRX on {{site.data.keyword.cloud_notm}} overview
 {: #juniper-overview}

-Juniper® vSRX on {{site.data.keyword.cloud_notm}} is a virtual security appliance that provides security and networking services at the perimeter or edge in virtualized private or public cloud environments.
+Juniper® vSRX on {{site.data.keyword.cloud}} is a virtual security appliance that provides security and networking services at the perimeter or edge in virtualized private or public cloud environments.
 Within a VMware® infrastructure, vSRX runs as a pair of virtual machines (VMs) within the VMware vSphere® environment.
 Juniper vSRX on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from Juniper Network, not IBM.
 {: shortdesc}

-{{site.data.content.para-promotion-add-on-services}}
+{{site.data.content.para-promotion-services}}

-The Juniper vSRX version available for deployment is 3.0 (23.1R1).
+The Juniper vSRX version available for deployment is 3.0 (23.2R1).
 {: note}

-For more information about vSRX and the vSRX 3.0 architecture, see [vSRX Deployment Guide for Private and Public Cloud Platforms](https://www.juniper.net/documentation/us/en/software/vsrx/vsrx-consolidated-deployment-guide/index.html){: external}.
+For more information about vSRX and the vSRX 3.0 architecture, see [vSRX Virtual Firewall Deployment Guide for Private and Public Cloud Platforms](https://www.juniper.net/documentation/us/en/software/vsrx/vsrx-consolidated-deployment-guide/index.html){: external}.

 You can install Juniper vSRX as one of the following components:
 * As a virtual appliance on the management cluster.
 In this case, Juniper vSRX protects the traffic in the management cluster.
 That is, the service protects only the traffic that you forward from your devices, for example, setting the default gateway to point to Juniper vSRX.
 * As a security or gateway appliance on the gateway cluster.
 In this case, Juniper vSRX works like a gateway appliance, which you can set without having to configure any devices.
 Juniper vSRX protects all clusters in the same pod and data center.
 With this deployment, you route all traffic in the same pod and data center to protect a broader portion of the system.

    You cannot install Juniper vSRX and FortiGate Virtual Appliance on the same gateway cluster.
+   {: important}

 Juniper vSRX is built on the Junos® operating system (Junos OS™) and delivers networking and security features similar to ones on the software releases for SRX Series Services Gateways.

 Juniper vSRX provides a complete Next-Generation Firewall (NGFW) solution.
-This solution includes the following.
+This solution includes the following components:

 * Core firewall
 * VPN
 * NAT
 * Advanced Layer 4 through Layer 7 security services such as Application Security
-* Intrusion detection and prevention (IPS)
+* Intrusion detection and prevention
 * UTM features that include Enhanced Web Filtering and Anti-Virus

 You can install multiple instances of Juniper vSRX on the management cluster.
 On a single gateway cluster, you can install only one instance of Juniper vSRX.